A note on the mutual-visibility coloring of hypercubes: Introduction

 Let $G$ be a simple graph.
 A subset $M\subseteq{V(G)}$ of vertices is called a \textit{mutual-visibility set} if any two vertices $u,v\in{M}$ can ``see'' each other, that is, there exists a shortest $u$-$v$ path in $G$ that contains no elements of $M$ as internal vertices.
 As in all other extremal problems, we are interested in the largest size of a mutual-visibility set in a given graph $G$, denoted as $\mu(G)$.
 The systematic investigation was pioneered by Di Stefano\cite{di2022mutual} and has garnered extensive attention and subsequent research\cite[etc.]{axenovich2024visibility,boruzanli2024mutual,brevsar2024lower,cicerone2024cubelike,cicerone2023variety,cicerone2023mutual,cicerone2024mutual,cicerone2024diameter,korvze2024mutual,korvze2024variety} in recent years.
 As the mutual-visibility problem was initially motivated by establishing efficient and confidential communication in networks, the research on $\mu(G)$ mainly focuses on sparse and highly connected graphs, such as product graphs and hypercube-like graphs.
 For $n\in\mathbb{N}$, the \textit{$n$-dimensional hypercube} $Q_{n}$ is a graph on the vertex set $2^{[n]}$, such that two vertices $A,B\in2^{[n]}$ form an edge in $Q_{n}$ if and only if their \textit{symmetric difference} $A\Delta{B}:=(A\backslash{B})\cup(B\backslash{A})$ has size $1$.
 It is known that $Q_{n}$ contains a large mutual-visibility set. \begin{theorem}[{ \cite[Theorem 1.2]{axenovich2024visibility}}] For every $n\in\mathbb{N}$, we have $\mu(Q_{n})>0.186\cdot2^{n}$. \end{theorem}

 Recently, Klav\v{z}ar, Kuziak, Valenzuela-Tripodoro, and Yero\cite{klavzar2024color} introduced the coloring version of the mutual-visibility problem.
 Given a coloring of the vertices of $G$, we say that $G$ is \textit{properly colored} if each color class is a mutual-visibility set in $G$.
 The function considered in their paper is $\chi_{\mu}(G)$, which is the least number of colors needed to properly color $V(G)$.
 Equivalently, $\chi_{\mu}(G)$ is the smallest integer such that $V(G)$ can be partitioned into $\chi_{\mu}(G)$ mutual-visibility sets.
 It is easy to see that $\chi_{\mu}(G)\geq\lvert{V(G)}\rvert/\mu(G)$.
 Naturally, one might ask whether $\chi_{\mu}(G)=O\left(\lvert{V(G)}\rvert/\mu(G)\right)$ could be true in general.
-Given that $\mu(Q_{n})=\Omega(Q_{n})$, Klav\v{z}ar, Kuziak, Valenzuela-Tripodoro, and Yero\cite{klavzar2024color} raised the following question:
+Since $\mu(Q_{n})=\Omega(Q_{n})$, Klav\v{z}ar et al.\cite{klavzar2024color} raised the following question:

 We answer their question in the negative with the following result.
 In particular, this shows that $\chi_{\mu}(G)$ can be arbitrarily far from the trivial lower bound $\lvert{V(G)}\rvert/\mu(G)$. \begin{theorem} $\omega(1)=\chi_{\mu}(Q_{n})=O(\log\log{n})$. \end{theorem}